Felixburton7/mdcath_sampling/README.md

-Below is the updated README with the mermaid diagram fixed by replacing HTML line breaks with plain text formatting.
-This version should now render correctly on GitHub:

----

 # mdCATH Dataset Stratified Sampling

 This repository implements a hierarchical stratified sampling protocol to partition the mdCATH dataset into training (90%) and holdout (10%) sets.
 The goal is to preserve the diversity of structural and dynamic properties across protein domains while ensuring that homologous domains remain grouped together.